joemango/GSB-Data-Set/README.md

 # GSB-Data-Set
-Orignial Raw data collected from Google Safe Browsing in 2017 for malware research
+Orignial Raw data collected from Google Safe Browsing in 2017 for researching malware distribution networks